proximax-storage/xpx-chain-web-wallet/README.md

 <br>

 **WARNING**
-> Before compiling for other platforms, you must compile the global version.
+> Before compiling for other platforms, you must compile the generic version.

    <br>